Turning Struggles Into Stories

 Each of those leads to the same outcome:

-The experience never becomes useful.
+the experience never becomes useful.

 The shift that matters is not about becoming more open.